Family Guide to Discussing Race and Equity with Young Children

 Young Children

 In pre-k or early elementary school, parents and caregivers can encourage children to discuss their feelings when they feel something is unfair.
 This can be the basis for a conversation on justice.
 Additionally, caregivers should avoid downplaying information that children may absorb from their surroundings.
-If a child feels unsafe from what they are hearing in the news, tell them that you love them and that there are adults working to keep them safe.
+If a child feel unsafe from what they are hearing in the news, tell them that you love them and that adults are working to keep them safe.

-This is the age that is important to have open talks with your child about race, diversity, and racism.
-Discussing these topics will help your child see you as a trusted source of information on the topic, and that they your child can come to you with any questions.
+This is the age at which it is important to have open talks with your child about race, diversity, and racism.
+Discussing these topics will help your child see you as a trusted source of information on the topic, and that your child can come to you with any questions.
 Point out stereotypes and racial bias in media and books such as villains or “bad guys” in movies.

 If your child makes comments or asks you questions about race based on school incidents or something they read or watched, further the discussion with questions such as, “How do you feel about that?” and “Why do you think that?”
-This is also helpful if your child heard something insensitive or if your child experienced racial bias themselves.
+This is also helpful if your child hears something insensitive or if your child experiences racial bias.
 Before responding to their statement or question, figure out where it came from and what it means from their perspective.

 Adolescents